News Story

 Yao is a member of CEEE’s Advanced Heat Exchangers and Process Intensification Consortium; CEEE Co-Founder Michael Ohadi was his advisor.
 Yao is continuing with CEEE as a research associate in AHXPI’s Smart and Small Thermal Systems Laboratory, where he is developing a large-scale sCO₂ heat exchanger, as well as assisting with other projects in the laboratory.

-A database of CEEE theses and dissertations published 2003-2024 is available online.
+A searchable listing of CEEE theses and dissertations published 2003-2024 is available online.

 Published May 21, 2025